 |

--- A monthly club ride is scheduled in the club newsletter 12 months in advance and on the home page of this web site and will be updated regularly.
+-- A Trail of the Month is scheduled in the club newsletter 12 months in advance and on the home page of this web site and will be updated regularly.
 A new schedule will be posted in January annually.

 -- There is a quarterly newsletter that is distributed to all the membership which includes a summary of the monthly meetings, land use issues, special activities , a classified section and more.